 The recommendations submitted, in this report, are based on the available subsurface information obtained by SITE Engineering and are considered extremely preliminary in nature.
-Once final development details and project information is established, additional borings should be performed to provide specific recommendations.
+Once further development details and project information is established, additional borings should be performed to provide specific recommendations.

 The geotechnical engineer warrants that the findings, recommendations, specifications, or professional advice contained herein have been made in accordance with generally accepted professional geotechnical engineering practices in the local area.
 No other warranties are implied or expressed.
-This report has been prepared for the exclusive use of One Acadiana or their assigns for the proposed Progress Point site to be constructed at the referenced location in Iberia Parish, Louisiana.
+This report has been prepared for the exclusive use of One Acadiana or their assigns for the proposed Blue Andrus Property at the referenced location in St. Landry Parish, Louisiana.